 Just a day or so after I posted the story, I got a message from the old friend who had taken me with her to the hotel that night when she went to visit her boyfriend.
 In her message she told me that she wasn’t sure if I was just trying to get attention for my blog or what I was trying to do, but that she knew I was lying about that night because she was there and she knew what had happened.
 And just like that, after I finally unpacked that long carried and destructive shame box labeled “the incident at the hotel” and thought it was behind me, I was called a liar by another woman.
 And I was reminded that I needed to stay quiet and remember my place and remember I wasn’t good so I must have done something wrong.
 And I picked all of the shame back up and put it into the hotel box and placed in back within me to carry.
 Because I had been reminded it was mine to carry – because I was Nasty.

-As party of my goal to become a true minimalist, I’ve decided to eventually throw away all of my journals and my only regret in doing so is losing some of Nasty’s drawings.
-I’ve been taking pictures of them have enclosed just a few of them with this letter (there are many more).
+As part of my goal to become a true minimalist, I’ve decided to eventually throw away all of my journals and my only regret in doing so is losing some of Nasty’s drawings.
+I’ve been taking pictures of them have added just a few of them to the end of this post (there are many more).
 Most of the sketches are pretty sexually charged, as to be expected.
 Being able to draw like this is one of the skills I’m hoping to acquire as the line between me and Nasty dissolves through our integration.
 I have always wanted to be able to look at something and then draw what I see.
 What a treat it might be someday to have all Nasty’s strengths and talents, liberated from the pain and the darkness she carries along beside them.

 Nasty Art & Madness